googleworkspace/solutions/generate-sales-report/README.md

+---
-# Generate custom sales reports automatically
+title: Generate custom sales reports automatically

-_Bring sales data from your data warehouse directly into Google Sheets, and then automatically generate presentations to summarize wins and opportunities for particular regions and customers._
+description: Connect to your sales data warehouse and automatically generate presentations for particular customers.

-Last updated: November, 2019
+labels: Apps Script, Sheets, Slides, BigQuery
+material_icon: pie_chart
+create_time: 2019-12-10
+update_time: 2019-12-10
+---

 Annual and quarterly reports are a standard part of business for many enterprises.
 Luckily, automation can help eliminate the